mykle1/MMM-BMW/README.md

 and it doesn't resemble other modules in format or appearance.
 I learned a couple of new things while doing it and I used what I learned in the module itself.
 Nothing monumental but very satisfying for me.

-## Good-bye bottom_bar
+## Good-bye bottom_bar or lower_thid

-* This was designed for use in the bottom_bar position of your MagicMirror
+* This was designed for use in the bottom_bar or lower_third position of your MagicMirror
 * My first real use of icons in a module, denoting the upcoming forecast
 * Weather forecast for day and night
 * Only the current weather is written out in words